8n8/bigwebthing/README.md

 # Sharing

 There is a message-passing server for sharing data between people.
-It stores messages till they are collected by the recipient.
+It stores messages till they are collected.

 The cost of the server is met by subscriptions.
 It is free to use the server to communicate with a subscriber, but only subscribers can communicate with non-subscribers.